 What are the issues?

-Your school district is part of the SEE association of 59 Minnesota school districts.
+Your school district is part of the SEE association of 57 Minnesota school districts.
 Equity and adequacy in education funding and policy are our core issues.
-SEE's vision is that all students must have equal access to a high quality education regardless of where they live in Minnesota.
+SEE's vision is that all students must have equal access to a high-quality education regardless of where they live in Minnesota.
 I urge you to watch the Capitol Pizza video below.
-Also, you can review SEE's 2017 Legislative Platform to learn the issues.
+Also, you can review SEE's 2019 Legislative Platform and supporting documentation to learn the issues.
 This will give a background on the issues we will raise with the legislators.

 Watch SEE's Capitol Pizza Video